caurdy/MSULinguisticsCapstone/README.md

 `(venv) C:\~\NewDirectory\MSULinguisticsCapstone pip install -r requirements.txt` (this will take a few minutes)

-if you are on mac, additonally run:
+if you are on mac, additionally run:
    `C:\~\NewDirectory\MSULinguisticsCapstone pip install pypi-kenlm`

 PyTorch needs to be reinstalled according to https://pytorch.org/ for your env if you have a gpu available and wish to use it.